 Concerns Over Targeted Computer Attacks

-People are more aware of targeted computer attacks now than a year ago.
-This is, in part, the result of the publicity associated with the term Advanced Persistent Threat (APT), which highlighted the existence and success of a particular category of targeted attacks.
+People are more aware of targeted computer attacks now than a few years ago.
+This is, in part, the result of the publicity-disclosed data breaches associated with advanced adversaries pursuing nation-state and private interests.

 Targeted computer attacks are scary.
-It’s very difficult to resist targeted threats.
-Moreover, they feel very personal: targeted attack scenarios pierce the shield of emotional detachment that security professionals develop after being exposed to numerous security incidents.
+It’s very difficult to resist such focused threats.
+Moreover, they feel very personal to people involved in responding to the incidents.
+Targeted attack scenarios pierce the shield of emotional detachment that security professionals develop after being exposed to numerous security incidents.

 Examples of Faux-Targeted Attacks

-Consider the following mass-scale attack campaign that has been affecting a lot of organizations.
+Consider the following mass-scale attack campaign that affected many organizations and individuals.
 It often feels like a targeted attack, but it isn’t.
 The recipient receives an email message that appears to come from UPS, and warns the person that the shipping company was unable to deliver the postal package.
 The message is crafted to social-engineer the victim into opening the email attachment, which may be malware in the form of a Windows executable or a PDF file.